AlexanderH00/Restaurant-Data-Display-Application/README.md

 # Restaurant-Data-Display-Application
- The Restaurant Data Display Application is a Python-based tool that fetches and displays restaurant information based on postcodes.
-It aims to provide a straightforward way for users to access specific restaurant details, such as names, cuisines, ratings, and addresses, from a public API.
-This project is ideal for users interested in exploring dining options in different UK regions and serves as a practical example of API integration and data processing using Python.
+ The Restaurant Data Display Application is a web-based solution designed to help users find restaurants based on their postcode and desired rating.
+This application queries an external API to retrieve restaurant data for a specific location and filters these results according to user preferences.
+The front-end provides a user-friendly interface where users can input a postcode, select a minimum rating, and view a list of restaurants that meet their criteria, complete with ratings, cuisines offered, and interactive maps.
 # Features
+ - Postcode Search: Users can enter a postcode to identify restaurants located within a specific geographic area.
+This feature simplifies the search process by localizing results.
+ - Rating Filter: Users have the option to filter restaurant listings based on minimum star ratings, ranging from 1 to 5 stars.
+This feature helps users find higher-quality dining options according to their preferences.
+ - Interactive Maps: Each restaurant listing is equipped with an interactive map that displays the restaurant's location.
+Users can toggle the visibility of the map by clicking on the address, making it easier to visualize the restaurant's location.
+ - Responsive Design: The application is designed to be functional and accessible across a variety of devices and screen sizes, ensuring a consistent user experience whether on a desktop, tablet, or mobile device.
- - Data Fetching: Retrieves restaurant data dynamically based on the input postcode.
+ - Data Fetching: The application dynamically retrieves restaurant data based on the user-provided postcode, ensuring that the results are relevant to the specified area.
- - Data Filtering: Extracts and displays only relevant data from the API, focusing on the restaurant's name, cuisine types, ratings, and address.
+ - Data Filtering: This process only extracts relevant data from the API's response.
+The application focuses on displaying the restaurant's name, types of cuisines offered, ratings, and address, which are pertinent details for users making dining decisions.
- - Limited Data Display: Limits the output to the first 10 restaurants to ensure clarity and ease of use.
+ - Limited Data Display: To maintain clarity and prevent information overload, the application limits the display to the first 10 restaurants that meet the search criteria.
+This approach enhances the usability of the application by simplifying the user interface.
- - Error Handling: Implements basic error handling for API connectivity issues and data processing errors.
+ - Error Handling: The application includes basic error handling mechanisms to address issues such as API connectivity problems and data processing errors.
+This ensures that the application remains robust and user-friendly, even when external dependencies encounter issues.
+   Collectively, these features are designed to create an intuitive, efficient, and effective platform for users to search for and assess dining options based on specific criteria.
  # Technologies Used
- - Python: The entire application is written in Python, taking advantage of its powerful libraries.
+ - Python: Main programming language used for backend development.
+ - Flask: Lightweight WSGI web application framework used to handle requests and serve the HTML content.
+ - HTML/CSS: Used for structuring and styling the web interface.
+ - JavaScript: Enhances interactivity on the client side, particularly for map integration.
- - Requests: Used for performing HTTP requests to the API.
+ - Requests Library: Enables HTTP requests to external APIs in Python.
- - JSON: For parsing and handling data returned from the API.
+ - JSON: For parsing and handling data returned from the Just Eat API, crucial for data exchange between the application and external services.
+ - Just Eat API: External API used for fetching restaurant data.
  # Installation
 - Clone the Repository:
   - git clone https://github.com/AlexanderH00/restaurant-data-display.git
-  - cd restaurant-data-display
+  - cd restaurant-data-display-application
 - Install Dependencies:
-  - pip install requests
+  - pip install flask requests
 # How to Run
-- Navigate to the Project Directory:
-  - cd restaurant-data-display
-- Run the Application:
+To start the application, run the following command in the terminal:
-  - python fetch_data.py
+- python app.py

-Follow the prompts to enter a UK postcode when requested by the application.
+Once the server starts, access the application through your web browser at http://localhost:5000/.
 # Data Source
-The application utilizes the Just Eat public API to fetch restaurant data.
-This API provides a wide range of data about restaurants, including but not limited to, names, addresses, cuisines, and ratings.
-The API is accessed via endpoints that require a postcode to return relevant restaurant information for that area.
+The restaurant data is sourced from the Just Eat API, which provides comprehensive information about restaurants in the UK, searchable by postcode.
 # Additional Notes for README
-- Assumptions: Document any assumptions you've made during the development.
-For example, assuming the API always returns data in a specific format.
-- Possible Improvements: Discuss potential enhancements like adding more robust error handling, supporting more detailed queries, or creating a graphical user interface.
+- Assumptions:
+ - The Just Eat API endpoint is currently functional and accessible without API keys for development purposes.
+ - Restaurants in the API response are assumed to have ratings, address information, and at least one cuisine listed.
+- Possible Improvements:
+ - Caching: Implement caching to reduce API calls for the same postcode and rating searches, enhancing performance and user experience.
+ - User Authentication: Add user accounts for personalized experiences such as saving favorite restaurants or previous searches.
+ - Advanced Filters: Include filters for price, distance, or specific cuisines to refine search results further.
+ - Feedback System: Incorporate a user feedback system to rate the usability of the application and gather user-generated restaurant reviews.